dwillis/ire25-llm-extraction/README.md

 ### House Job

 Sign into your Google account and head to [AI Studio](https://aistudio.google.com/prompts/new_chat).
-Make sure you turn down the temperature to 0 and are using the Gemini 2.5 Pro Preview model, and check the "Structured Output" button.
+Make sure you turn down the temperature to 0 and are using the Gemini 2.5 Pro model, and check the "Structured Output" button.
 Then copy the [text with a single House job ad](https://raw.githubusercontent.com/dwillis/ire25-llm-extraction/refs/heads/main/house_job.txt) and paste it into the chat interface, and add a prompt designed to extract the following elements into a JSON file: the unique identifier, the name of the member, the member's state, the member's party, the title of the job and the salary.
 Evaluate the results.
 How did it do?

 ### Codespaces and Groq Setup